 Here are the two crafted color palettes, microshades_cvd_palettes and microshades_palettes.
 Each color palette contains six base colors with five incremental light to dark shades, for a total of 30 available colors per palette type that can be directly applied to any plot.

-The palettes above provide accesibilty to individuals with CVD.
+The palettes above provide accessibility to individuals with CVD.
 Below are visualizations of the palettes under a CVD simulation.

 The three main types of CVD